connornishijima/arduino-buzz/README.md

 ----------
 # Disclaimer

-The Buzz library is just for experimental use only, and is **not** intended for providing a home/business security solution.
+The Buzz library is just for experimental use only, and is **not intended for providing a home/business security solution**.

 ----------
 # Contents